Skip Ribbon Commands

 Section 2.5.21 of the Education and Training Reform Act provides that a student may appeal to the VCAA against a decision by the school, and any penalty imposed by the school, in respect of a contravention of the VCAA assessment rules relating to school-based assessments.
 This right of appeal does not apply to decisions about the satisfactory completion of a course arising from a student’s attendance, or other disciplinary decisions of a school not arising from a contravention of VCAA assessment rules.

-An appeal against a school decision must be made in writing to the Chief Executive Officer (CEO), VCAA, no later than 14 days after the student receives written notice of the decision from the school.
-On receipt of a notice of appeal from a student, the CEO, VCAA must nominate an employee of the Secretary of the Victorian Department of Education to interview the parties to the appeal and attempt to resolve the matter.
+An appeal against a school decision must be made in writing to the VCAA Chief Executive Officer (CEO) no later than 14 days after the student receives written notice of the decision from the school.
+On receipt of a notice of appeal from a student, the VCAA CEO must nominate an employee of the Secretary of the Victorian Department of Education to interview the parties to the appeal and attempt to resolve the matter.

-Following the interview conducted by the VCAA, the school must notify both the student and the VCAA, in writing and within 7 days, that it has either:
+Following the interviews conducted by the VCAA-nominated representative, the school must notify both the student and the VCAA, in writing and within 7 days, that it has either:

 • rescinded its decision and any penalty imposed